-Level 3 vocational qualifications (BTEC, OCR, City and Guilds)
+Level 3 vocational qualifications (T-Levels, BTEC, OCR, City and Guilds)

 Level 3 (T-Levels, BTECs, OCR, City and Guilds) vocational qualifications available in a wide range of subjects.
 People choose these courses if they are interested in learning more about a particular job sector or industry.
 The qualifications offer a mix of theory and practice and can also include an element of work experience.
 Level 3 vocational qualifications are usually studied full-time at college, or at school (or in collaboration between a school and college) and can also be taken part-time.

 Level 3 vocational qualifications can be studied instead of, or in combination with, A Levels.
 At Level 3, many of these qualifications are awarded UCAS tariff points for entry to higher education.
 Level 3 vocational qualifications are also sometimes called Applied General Qualifications.